 This course examines various research-based instructional techniques, planning strategies, methods, and assessment practices for the secondary schools, both public and private.
-Twenty (20) hours of structured observation is required, equally divided between the middle school and high school classroom.
+Structured observation is required, equally divided between the middle school and high school classroom.
 This course will introduce the California TPA process.